bogeo/suspatterns/README.md

 ### Removability
 Removability of software and data that is no longer needed should be supported explictly.
 See Uninstall.xml.
 ### Repair
-Here used as an alias for "Open Source".
+Here just used as an alias for "Open Source".
 ### Sleep Mode
 Alias for "Standby Operation".
 ### Standy Operation